-The entities obliged to maintain minimum security stocks of liquid petroleum gases (LPG) assume various obligations to CORES as of the start date corresponding to the Statement of Compliance approved by the Ministry for the Ecological Transition.
+The entities obliged to maintain minimum security stocks of liquid petroleum gases (LPG) assume various obligations to CORES as of the start date corresponding to the Statement of Compliance approved by the Ministry for the Ecological Transition and the Demographic Challenge.
 The commencement date can be delayed as long as a justified request to do so is made to the Ministry and it receives its approval.

 Obligation to maintain minimum security stocks